In This Section

 You are welcome to explore Iowa's course options before attending orientation.
 Searching by College & Department itemizes course work required for specific majors.
 Students can also search for General Education category and click on a course for the specific description and schedules, which vary by semester.
 Note that some courses may not be available at the time you register.

-Usually, the university offers many sections of the most popular General Education Courses, and we work closely with the Office of the Registrar to ensure that students attending orientation programs held later in the summer can enroll in some of the most sought-after courses.
-However, there's no guarantee that every course will be available in the first semester.
+Usually, the university offers many sections of the most popular General Education Courses, and we work closely with the Office of the Registrar to ensure that students attending orientation programs can enroll in some of the most sought-after courses.
+However, there's no guarantee that every course will be available in your first semester.
 We encourage students to be flexible and open to enrolling in courses they may not have originally planned on taking.

 During the orientation program, there is time for students to meet with just one academic advisor.
 After orientation, students pursuing a second major should set up an appointment with an advisor in the department of their second major.
 Orientation staff can help connect you to other departments if you have questions.